Skip to main content

 Starting in late August, the Fall semester consists of a combination of semester-long courses and two mini modules that examine the relationship among data, business analytics, and organizational performance in greater depth.

-Intro to Business Analytics Practicum: Assessing Organizational Performance and Managing the Project (1.5 Credit Hours)
+Introduction to Business Analytics Practicum: Assessing Performance and Managing Projects (1.5 Credit Hours)

 Beyond being proficient in business analytics methodologies, success as a business analytics professional requires an understanding of how business analytics supports the broader mission of the organization and its strategy.
-Given this, this course focuses on the important relationships between data, business analytics, and organizational performance.
-Additionally, the course addresses topics related to project management and teamwork to prepare students for their Business Practicum.
+This course focuses on the important relationships between data, business analytics, and organizational performance.
+Topics include project management, teamwork dynamics, and aligning analytics initiatives with organizational goals, preparing students for real-world business analytics projects.

 Spring Semester